 DHSI Conference and Colloquium, and Unconference

 Lindsey Seatter (U Victoria) and Kim O'Donnell (Simon Fraser U) co-chair the DHSI Conference and Colloquium leadership group.

 Lindsey Seatter (U Victoria) is a doctoral student in the department of English at the University of Victoria.
 Studying the British Romantic period, Lindsey’s work focuses on female writers and in the past she has conducted detailed studies on works by Anna Barbauld, Mary Shelley, and Jane Austen.
 Lindsey’s doctoral research is focused on exploring the patterns across Austen’s print and manuscript novels through distant and digital techniques.
 Specifically, her research interrogates the evolution of Austen’s narrative style and how these changes reflect the shifting social structures of Regency-era Britain.
 Lindsey also works as a Research Assistant in the Electronic Textual Cultures Laboratory on the Renaissance Knowledge Network project.

 Chelcie Rowell (Tufts U), Jamie Howe, and Margaret Konkol (Old Dominion U) lead DHSI unconference activities, with Paige Morgan (U Miami), and Yvonne Lam (Chef Software).

 Chelcie Rowell (Tufts U) is Team Lead for Digital Scholarship at Tufts University’s Tisch Library.
-She works closely with BC faculty, students, and library colleagues to imagine, carry out, and sustain digitally inflected research & teaching.
-She also performs collection development, reference consultations, and library instruction on behalf of the History Department.
+She works closely with faculty, students, and library colleagues to imagine, carry out, and sustain digitally inflected research and teaching.

 Margaret Konkol (Old Dominion U) is Assistant Professor of Contemporary American Literature and Digital Humanities.
 Her research explores archival complexity to address questions about material life, changing ideas about poetry’s role in society, and to think through what constitutes value and data in the humanities.
 She teaches courses on text technologies, literature, and digital humanities in ODU’s interdisciplinary MA/PhD program.

 DHSI Administration and Operation Team

 Directorial Group: Ray Siemens (U Victoria; Director), Constance Crompton (U Ottawa; Associate Director, DHSI@Congress), Alyssa Arbuckle (U Victoria; Associate Director, DHSI@MLA), Lindsey Seatter (U Victoria; Associate Director, DHSI Conference and Colloquium), Laura Estill (St Francis Xavier U; Associate Director, At Large), Diane Jakacki (Bucknell U; Assistant Director, At Large), Jason Boyd (Ryerson U; Assistant Director, At Large), and Angel David Nieves (San Diego State U; Assistant Director, At Large).